HypothesisWorks/hypothesis/hypothesis-python/docs/details.rst

 .. _pytest-plugin:

 ----------------------------
-The Hypothesis Pytest Plugin
+The Hypothesis pytest Plugin
 ----------------------------

 Hypothesis includes a tiny plugin to improve integration with :pypi:`pytest`, which is activated by default (but does not affect other test runners).
-It aims to improve the integration between Hypothesis and Pytest by providing extra information and a convenient access to config options.
+It aims to improve the integration between Hypothesis and Pytest by providing extra information and convenient access to config options.

 - ``pytest --hypothesis-show-statistics`` can be used to :ref:`display test and data generation statistics <statistics>`.